 From the Desk of Mr. Norman...

-We will also take into account special education programs, English Language Learners and state mandates in terms of teacher certification.
-As a result of this process, it will not be feasible to honor parents request for student placement.
+As a result of our process, it will not be feasible to honor parents request for student placement.
 If you have valid concerns that you believe will impact your child's placement, by all means submit a letter stating these concerns and it will be reviewed.

 The weather continues to be tricky during this time of year.
 Please make sure that your child wears a jacket, sweater, or long sleeves that will keep him/her comfortable during the chilly days.
 At the same time, the days are warming up as we move closer to June.
 Shorts are permitted, however, parents please support us by not having your children wear spaghetti strapped tops, blousy tank tops, mid-riff tops, and other "extremely casual clothes" if possible.

 In addition, backless sandals, flip-flops and platform shoes could be dangerous when your child is playing outside during recess; we highly discourage wearing these types of shoes to school.